 Felicity Kime (FISH Parent Leader)

-Felicity Kime (FISH Parent Leader),shared her lived experiences of the child protection system, providing invaluable insight from a parents perspective.
+Felicity Kime (FISH Parent Leader) shared her lived experiences of the child protection system and provided invaluable insight from a parent’s perspective.

 Occasionally FISH holds meetings in the community.
 These meetings are an opportunity to hear about the projects we are working on and to meet with other parents and workers who are interested in family inclusion.

 In past meetings we have had lots of parents attending for the first time who have shared their experiences.
 We have also had carers attend which is vital to improve family inclusion.